isc-projects/bind9/doc/arm/reference.rst

       especially for zones that are large and/or frequently updated.

 .. namedconf:statement:: type hint
+   :tags: zone
+   :short: Contains the initial set of root name servers to be used at BIND 9 startup.

    The initial set of root name servers is specified using a hint zone.
    When the server starts, it uses the root hints to find a root name